 - extend your current year instalments to March 2022

-- make an arrangement to pay arrears from previous years alongside your current year instalments
+- arrange to pay arrears from previous years alongside your current year instalments

 - request short-term discretionary relief.
 We'll consider each application on its own merits, contact us to discuss this option